dotnet/dotnet-docker/1.0/README.md

 This image includes multiple ONBUILD triggers (effectively projected into your Dockerfile) which should cover simple applications (not intended for production and/or larger apps).
 The build will copy, restore, build and `dotnet run` your app.

-If you are using Windows containers, you should including the following in your Dockerfile:
+For Windows containers, you should instead include the following in your Dockerfile:

 ```dockerfile
 FROM microsoft/dotnet:nanoserver-onbuild